Sack–Barabas syndrome: Signs and symptoms

 Patients with Sack–Barabas syndrome have thin, fragile skin, especially in the chest and abdomen, that bruises easily; hands and feet may have an aged appearance.
 Skin is soft but not overly stretchy.

 Facial features are often distinctive, including protruding eyes, a thin nose and lips, sunken cheeks, and a small chin.

-Other signs of the disorder include hypermobility of joints, tearing of tendons and muscles, painfully swollen veins in the legs, lung collapse, and slow wound healing following injury or surgery.Infants with the condition may be born with hip dislocations and clubfeet.
+Other signs of the disorder include hypermobility of joints, tearing of tendons and muscles, painfully swollen veins in the legs, lung collapse, and slow wound healing following injury or surgery.
+Infants with the condition may be born with hip dislocations and clubfeet.

 Unpredictable ruptures of arteries and organs are serious complications of SBS.
 Ruptured arteries can cause internal bleeding, stroke, or shock, the most common cause of death in patients with this disorder.

-Rupture of the intestine is seen in 25 to 30 percent of affected individuals and tearing of the uterus during pregnancy affects 2 to 3 percent of women.
+Rupture of the intestine is seen in 25 to 30 percent of affected individuals, and tearing of the uterus during pregnancy affects 2 to 3 percent of affected women.
 Although these symptoms are rare in childhood, more than 80 percent of patients experience severe complications by the age of 40.
-Teenage boys are at high risk for arterial rupture, often being fatal.
+Teenage boys are at high risk for arterial rupture, which is often fatal.